Vincit/objection.js/doc/guide/query-examples.md

   }]);
 ```

 The query above will insert a pet named `I am the dog of Jennifer whose id is 523` for Jennifer.
 If `#ref{}` is used within a string, the references are replaced with the referred values inside the string.
-If the reference string contains nothing but the reference, the referred value is copied to it's place preserving its type.
+If the reference string contains nothing but the reference, the referred value is copied to its place preserving its type.

 Existing rows can be related to newly inserted rows by using the `relate` option. `relate` can be `true` in which case all models in the graph that have an identifier get related. `relate` can also be an array of relation paths like `['children', 'children.movies.actors']` in which case only objects in those paths get related even if they have an idetifier.